How To Find My Praxis Scores

 Q: Can I cancel my Praxis scores?

 A: Yes, you can cancel your Praxis scores if you believe your performance did not accurately reflect your knowledge and skills.
-However, canceling your scores means they will not be reported to you or any institutions.
+That said, canceling your scores means they will not be reported to you or any institutions.
 You must submit your cancellation request within a specified timeframe, and the decision is irreversible.

 Q: What is the passing score for my Praxis exam?